 1) Have a smart phone ban at least one hour before bed

 Dr Ben Carter and Dr Lauren Hale, warn that using devices before bed can prevent good sleep in three ways.
-It can delay or interrupt sleep, stimulate your brain and affect your circadian timing with blue light.
+It can delay or interrupt sleep, stimulate your brain, and affect your circadian timing with blue light.

-This report focused on children, as they need more sleep for physical and psychological development, and poor sleeping behaviour can lead to bad diets, mental health issues, stunted growth and reduced immunity against diseases.
+This report focused on children, as they need more sleep for physical and psychological development, and poor sleeping behaviour can lead to bad diets, mental health issues, stunted growth, and reduced immunity against diseases.

-A further study of US adults from the journal PLOS ONE, showed over two thirds of adults sleep with their phones by their bed.
+A further study of US adults from the journal PLOS ONE showed over two-thirds of adults sleep with their phones by their bed.
 Whilst younger users were on the devices for longer and reported having a more disturbed night’s sleep.

 2) Avoid sugary drinks

-A new study from the University of California, published in the Journal of sleep Health, has shown that if you slept five or fewer hours, you are more likely to drink significantly more caffeinated sugary drinks, such as energy drinks and soda.
+A new study from the University of California, published in the Journal of Sleep Health, has shown that if you slept five or fewer hours, you are more likely to drink significantly more caffeinated sugary drinks, such as energy drinks and soda.

-The researchers say it is not yet clear whether sugary drinks causes people to sleep less, or whether sleep deprivation makes people seek out more sugar and caffeine to stay awake.
+The researchers say it is not yet clear whether sugary drinks cause people to sleep less, or whether sleep deprivation makes people seek out more sugar and caffeine to stay awake.
 Though previous research suggests both could be true.

-Aric Prather, the lead author of the study, stated “there may be a positive feedback loop where sugary drinks and sleep loss reinforce one another, making it harder for people to eliminate their unhealthy sugar habit”.
-He added, “this data suggests that improving people’s sleep could potentially help them break out of the cycle and cut down on their sugar intake, which we know to be linked to metabolic disease”.
+Aric Prather, the lead author of the study, stated “There may be a positive feedback loop where sugary drinks and sleep loss reinforce one another, making it harder for people to eliminate their unhealthy sugar habit”.
+He added, “This data suggests that improving people’s sleep could potentially help them break out of the cycle and cut down on their sugar intake, which we know to be linked to metabolic disease”.

 3) Fix their bedtimes.